EnzoHuang0807/MongoML/README.md

 3. Run MongoDB at `localhost:27017` and import data set beforehand (you can modify the file path in `data_init.py` to import your own data )

+   (*Note: The train/test collections we provided are meant to predict 'Danceability', the label column of this dataset.
+Error may occur in the attempt to predict other columns since the test collection doesn't contain 'Danceability' column.*)

    ```bash
    python3 backend/data_init.py
    ```